 The Wrecking Crew’s stamp of quality was on hundred of cuts recorded in Los Angeles in the years 1963 to 1970.
 A partial list of bands reveals the depth and diversity of their craftsmanship: Herb Alpert & the Tijuana Brass, Jan & Dean, The Righteous Brothers, The Byrds, Simon & Garfunkel, Frank & Nancy Sinatra, The Association, Johnny Rivers, The 5th Dimension, Paul Revere & the Raiders and Neil Diamond.

 The Wrecking Crew’s Distaff Member

 Constant work meant big paydays.
 The only female in the crew, Carol Kaye, claimed that she “made more money than the president” in her best years.
 In a recent documentary movie titled The Wrecking Crew, Kaye demonstrated how she came up with the opening bass line to Sonny & Cher’s “The Beat Goes On.”
 The movie was directed by Denny Tedesco, the son of Tommy Tedesco, Wrecking Crew member and “King of LA Session Guitarists.”
 You can read a Seattle Times review of the documentary here.
 You can watch the trailer for the documentary movie below, courtesy of YouTube:

 The great songwriter Jimmy Webb, who wrote some of Glen Campbell’s biggest hits, perhaps described the Wrecking Crew best: “stone-cold rock ‘n’ roll professionals.”

-In Part II of the article, I will examine two studio equivalents of the Wrecking Crew: The Funk Brothers of Motown and the Muscle Shoals [Alabama] Rhythm Section, also know as the Swampers. –AG
+In subsequent articles, I will examine two studio equivalents of the Wrecking Crew: The Funk Brothers of Motown and the Muscle Shoals [Alabama] Rhythm Section, also know as the Swampers. –AG